 Livento Group (NUGN) Advances Uplisting with SEC Reporting Company Approval

-/EIN News/ -- New York, NY, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- NuGene International, Inc./Livento Group, Inc. (OTC Pink: NUGN), a dynamic group that specializes in acquiring and developing companies with disruptive business models in film, content, and technology for fund managers, announced today it has advanced its status to SEC Reporting Company.
+New York, NY, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- NuGene International, Inc./Livento Group, Inc. NUGN, a dynamic group that specializes in acquiring and developing companies with disruptive business models in film, content, and technology for fund managers, announced today it has advanced its status to SEC Reporting Company.

 As part of the process for its application to list on OTCQB filed Form 10-Q for a full view of the company's financial position and to ensure all stakeholders have a comprehensive view of the company's financial position.
 Investors can note that Livento is now a fully reporting company recognized by the SEC.
 Livento had applied for a change of name from NuGene International, Inc. to Livento Group, Inc. as part of a review process for obtaining proprietary trading under Rule 15c2-11 has begun and will reflect sometime in Q1 2023 along with the upgrade to OTCQB.